 - Microsoft Teams and Zoom both provide web conferencing features, but also have unique features that set them apart.

 - Microsoft Teams includes a robust chat service that allows users to communicate quickly without setting up a conference.
-Syncing with Office 365 also makes collaboration easy by allowing file sharing and calendar support.
+Syncing with Microsoft 365 also makes collaboration easy by allowing file sharing and calendar support.
 Microsoft’s feature set is focused around perfecting internal communication.

 - Zoom is focused on video and audio conferencing.
 Zoom makes for easy conferencing even with users that are not part of the company account.
 Zoom also provides features such as multiple screen sharing to support web-based presentations.
 Lastly, Zoom web conferences boast high-quality video and audio.

 |Number of Participants||Max.
 20||300 (or more, if required)|